by Debra Dian

 “I’ll let you two have lunch now.
 Mother made chicken sandwiches while I finished off the biscuits from this morning.”

-The rest of the week was busy planning the wedding, the final fitting for her bridal gown and the dresses for the bride’s maids, florals for the church and meeting with the minister.
+Gladys, Mother and Mildred went about planning the wedding, the final fitting for her bridal gown, making dresses for the bride’s maids, choosing florals and candles for the church and meeting with the minister.
 They had planned to meet with Pastor on Friday afternoon.
-Gladys had never been in Pastor’s office before and to her surprise, although the typical shelves of Bibles and reference books took up the entire wall behind his desk, the other walls had several stained glass windows with the afternoon sunlight making a golden glow in the room.
+Gladys had never been in Pastor’s office before and to her surprise, although the shelves of Bibles and reference books took up the entire wall behind his desk, the other walls had several stained glass windows with the afternoon sunlight making a golden glow in the room.

 Speechless, Gladys and Greg rose from their seats.
-Greg shook Pastor’s hand, said “Thank you.”
+Greg shook Pastor’s hand, saying, “Thank you.”
 Then humbly, they left.

 “You go ahead and speak first,” said Gladys.

 “We could have the marriage ceremony at our new home.
 It was going to be a surprise, but I hired a gardener to make a beautiful garden with an arbor and flowers in the back yard.
 I can imagine it would be even more beautiful with you in your wedding gown.”